 Henrik Åström is an award-winning composer born in Gothenburg, Sweden, in 1980.
 During his childhood he travelled a great deal, accompanying his father who was an archaeologist on digs in strange parts of the world.
-Every summer, he sat in soil and dust, under Greece’s scorching sun, with a shovel in his hand – without quite knowing what he was looking for.
+Every summer he sat under Greece’s scorching sun with a shovel in his hand – without quite knowing what he was looking for.

 It was much later that he realized that all this had become a part of his heart.
 Three thousand year old jars had spoken to him.
 It was the first time he had seen the world with curious eyes.
 He had wanted to understand it, explore it, and to show others what he had found.
 But he had not chosen to follow in his father’s footsteps.

 At age eight, he discovered the piano.
-Like an archaeological dig, he wanted to dive into its depths and look for sounds that could explain everything – even life itself.
-He began his musical search and studied at the Stockholm Music Conservatory and later at Berklee College of Music in Boston.
-Between 2002 and 2012 he ran the recording studio A-Stream Studio in Stockholm where he worked with grammy-winning artists such as Miss Li, Titiyo, and Glen Matlock from the legendary band Sex Pistols.
-Besides his work as a music producer, he wrote experimental dance/theatre music for the acclaimed dancer and choreographer Frauke, the First Physical Theatre Company in South Africa, Los Angeles Movement Arts and Mandarin Orange Performing Arts in New York.
+Like an archaeological dig, he wanted to dive into its depths and look for melodies and sounds that could explain everything – even life itself.
+He began his musical search and decided to take up studies at the Stockholm Music Conservatory and later at Berklee College of Music in Boston.
+Between 2002 and 2012 he was the manager of the recording studio A-Stream Studio in Stockholm where he worked with grammy-winning artists such as Miss Li, Titiyo, and Glen Matlock from the legendary band Sex Pistols.
+Besides his work as a music producer, he also wrote experimental dance and theatre music for the acclaimed butoh dancer and choreographer Frauke, the First Physical Theatre Company in South Africa, Los Angeles Movement Arts and Mandarin Orange Performing Arts in New York.

-Åström has scored the TV series Secrets of the Viking Stone for Discovery/Science Channel, written additional music for the popular Dishonored video game franchise with composer Daniel Licht, and worked with composer Heitor Pereira on the animated blockbuster film Angry Birds.
-Current projects include Internment, an Albanian/American period piece drama, the upcoming feature film Eyes Upon Waking directed by Jennifer Scott (Hitch, 30 Rock), and the upcoming action/drama Mango Bajito starring Danny Trejo (Heat, Sons of Anarchy).
+Åström has recently scored the hit TV series Secrets of the Viking Stone for Discovery/Science Channel, written additional music for the popular Dishonored video game franchise with composer Daniel Licht, and worked with composer Heitor Pereira on the animated blockbuster film Angry Birds.
+Other current projects include Internment, an Albanian/American period piece drama, the upcoming feature film Eyes Upon Waking directed by Jennifer Scott (Hitch, 30 Rock), and the upcoming action/drama Mango Bajito starring Danny Trejo (Heat, Sons of Anarchy).

-Most recently Åström wrote additional music for seven episodes of the CBS All Access Limited Series The Stand, based on the novel by Stephen King and starring James Marsden and Whoopi Goldberg.
+Most recently Åström wrote additional music for seven episodes of the CBS All Access Limited Series The Stand, based on the novel by Stephen King and starring James Marsden, Alexander Skarsgård and Whoopi Goldberg.